hasindu2008/slow5tools/README.md

 SLOW5 specification: https://hasindu2008.github.io/slow5specs<br/>
 slow5 ecosystem: https://hasindu2008.github.io/slow5<br/>

-To convert to and from ONT's new POD5 format, you use [blue_crab](https://github.com/Psy-Fer/blue-crab).
+To convert to and from ONT's new POD5 format, you can use [blue_crab](https://github.com/Psy-Fer/blue-crab).
 If POD5 format and the associated POD5 C/C++ API reaches maturity/stability and adheres to C++11 standard, capabilities for POD5 <-> SLOW5 conversion will be added to slow5tools. slow5tools is strictly adhering to C++11 standard for wider compatibility.

 ## Quick start